 When looking at each of our papers superficially, I would have first argued that we are looking at shoaling in very different ways and that our results cannot be compared to each other.
 In fact, when taking a closer look it becomes clear that while we may measure shoaling slightly differently, and different shoal sizes, each of these approaches is able to answer the questions the approaches were designed for.
 Without active discussion, these subtleties may not have come to light as easily.
 My studies focus on natural shoaling behavior in a large open field, but for the purposes of pharmaceutical screening Dr. Kalueff required a small shoal confined to a smaller tank.
 As scientists we have to engage in active discourse to better understand not only how we research but more importantly why.
 A workshop like this one, is the perfect venue for this.

 “We hope that this workshop will cover the need in bridging larval and adult zebrafish research, and improving the dialog between experts working with rodent and aquatic models.
 Eventually, this will foster innovative translational cross-domain and cross-species modeling of brain disorders”, Dr. Kalueff expressed.

-Thanks to the success of this event, similar workshops will be held monthly throughout 2012-2013 (see this page for more info).
+Thanks to the success of this event, similar workshops will be held monthly throughout 2012-2013.